|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 After a night at ABC, it is time to return.
 The next day's trek will take you to Bamboo, passing through Himalaya and Dovan villages.

 On the seventh day of your trek, you will reach Jhino Danda.
-Jhino Danda provides you an opportunity to soak your tired muscles on riverside natural hot springs.
+Jhino Danda provides you an opportunity to soak your tired muscles in riverside natural hot springs.

 You will be spending the night at Jhino Danda itself.
 The following morning you will be trekking to Ghandruk Phedi and catch local transport to Pokhara.
 After spending a night at Pokhara, you will be returning to Kathmandu the next day.

 Annapurna Sanctuary Trek begins with a 6-7 hour bus ride from Kathmandu to Pokhara (approx 200 km), which is included in the package.
-However, if you want to take a domestic flight from Kathmandu to Pokhara (20 mins approx) and vice-a-versa, we can arrange the flight for an additional cost.
-Discovery World Trekking recommends our valuable clients to arrive in Kathmandu before 3 pm, a day earlier than the trek departure date, to attend the trip briefing.
-During the trip briefing, we will recheck your gear and equipment and also provide you with important information about the trek.
+However, if you want to take a domestic flight from Kathmandu to Pokhara (20 mins approx) and vice-versa, we can arrange the flight for an additional cost.
+Discovery World Trekking recommends our valuable clients arrive in Kathmandu before 3 pm, a day earlier than the trek departure date, for last-minute preparations.
+If, in case, you missed the online trip briefing, it will also provide us time to conduct an in-person briefing.
+Please note that the itinerary below is a general guideline that might need slight changes according to circumstances.

 Some Glimpses of trek in Nepal